-However, these studies depend on their specific data or generative models.
-It might be one reason that it takes 25 years that the first study\cite{CT_th} on text compression is applied to the other fields of image processing\cite{nakahara_entropy} and machine learning\cite{meta-tree}.
-Therefore, we separate the mathematically essential part of the discussion from the modifiable part depending on the specific data or generative model.
-It expands the potential application of probability distributions on the full rooted trees theoretically.
-As a result, we derive new generalized methods to calculate the characteristics of the probability distribution on full rooted trees, which have not been proposed in the above previous studies.
-More precisely, the previous studies used only Theorems \ref{sum1}, \ref{mode_alg}, and Corollary \ref{full-posterior-path}.
-The other methods contribute to expanding the possibility of the application of the probability distribution on full rooted trees.
+However, these studies depend on specific data or generative models.
+This might have been the reason that more than 25 years had passed before the first study\cite{CT_th} pertaining to text compression was applied to image processing\cite{nakahara_entropy} and machine learning\cite{meta-tree}.
+Therefore, we separated the mathematically essential component of the discussion from the modifiable component based on specific data or the generative model.
+This theoretically expands the potential application of probability distributions on full rooted trees.
+Subsequently, we derived new generalized methods to evaluate the characteristics of the probability distribution on full rooted trees, which have not been performed in previous studies.
+More precisely, only Theorems \ref{sum1} and \ref{mode_alg} and Corollary \ref{full-posterior-path} has been used in previous studies.
+Meanwhile, the other methods expand the possibility of the applying the probability distribution on full rooted trees.